 Looking Forward: A New Commission

 In relation to my appearance at the 2014 Staffolo Music Festival, Mark Lindenbaum, Margaret Jahn, and John and Meg Monroe have commissioned me to compose a new work for brass quintet based on my experiences in Italy.
 It is to be a three-movement suite of approximately ten minutes in length, due by summer 2015.
 I have already begun work.
+[In late 2014 I complete Ricordi d'Italia, a four-movement suite for brass quintet, based on this trip-adventure.]

 |The living room in the downstairs unit of L’Uliveto Staffolano.|